matej-outly/ric/ric_notification/README.md

 With this module you can create notifications based on templates defined by the system administrator and send it in a batch with different delivery methods:

 - E-mail
-- SMS
+- SMS (RicSms module necessary)
-- InMail (RicInmail module necessary)
+- Mailboxer (RicMailboxer module necessary)

 ## Installation